The best walking socks reviewed (2023)

 The right walking socks depend on a number of factors, with season being a major one.
 If you're someone that goes out for treks in cooler and warmer months, you really ought to have the correct socks for each occasion.
 If you've tried doing a summer hike in thick winter socks, you'll know that's no fun, and the reverse is true too.

-Icebreaker Merino Multisport Light Micro Sock - Best walking socks for summer
+Best for summer: Icebreaker Merino Multisport Light Micro Sock

-Bridgedale Explorer Heavyweight Merino Comfort Boot Sock - Best walking socks for winter and long treks
+Best for winter: Bridgedale Explorer Heavyweight Merino Comfort Boot Sock

 Best in Test